theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 > Make sure to back up and secure your new QRL wallet.
 {: .warning}

-Funds will not be recoverable if you loose the mnemonic or hex seed of the QRL wallet.
+Funds will not be recoverable if you lose the mnemonic or hex seed of the QRL wallet.

 ## Step 2 — QRL Token Migration Page